Skip to content

 ("Processed " + processed_data.len().str() + " items in parallel").echo();

-Example: Concurrent Network Operations
+Example: Concurrent Network Operations with Automatic Completion

-/* Fetch multiple URLs concurrently */
+/* Fetch multiple URLs concurrently with automatic completion */

 fetch_urls = op(urls) {